Jana is a frugal DIY addict who is always testing fitness and work-from-home ideas as well as natural health tips for both humans and pets.

 If you do not have distilled or otherwise filtered water, it could be tempting to use tap water.
 Please, don't.
 This recipe calls for organic ACV and tap water contains chemicals, which defeats the purpose.
 If you are starting with just a single jar, then you don't need a lot of water anyway and a small bottle of distilled water is very affordable.

 The next step is to dissolve the sugar (or honey) in your mug of water.
-Here's why I don't use specific measurements other that one tablespoon of the sweet stuff stirred into each mug used.
+Here's why I don't use specific measurements other than one tablespoon of the sweet stuff stirred into each mug used.
 I grab any glass jar and their varying sizes require different amounts of water.
 The apples already take up a lot of space, so a small jar usually takes about one cup of water.

-Cover the Jar
+Step 4: Cover the Jar

 A traditional jar lid will prevent a successful batch of ACV.
 In order to turn into vinegar, the brew needs oxygen.
 Since insects love the scent of fermenting apples and dust is a problem, leaving it completely open is not an option either.
 Here's where cheesecloth comes in handy.